 If you are new to the Apple Watch or only have basic needs, the Apple Watch Series 3 allows you to get a capable device for the lowest possible price.

-However, it is vital to remember that the Apple Watch Series 3 is now a fairly old device.
-Apple Watch Series 3 is the oldest device to support watchOS 7, which means that it will be the next Apple Watch to lose support for new operating systems.
-If you plan to keep your Apple Watch for some years, you should probably not get the Apple Watch Series 3, since you would be buying a device that is already three years old, and will likely not fare well in terms of support for future updates and software features.
+That being said, it is vital to remember that the Apple Watch Series 3 is now a fairly old device.
+Apple Watch Series 3 is the oldest device to support watchOS 8, which means that it will be the next Apple Watch to lose support for new operating systems.
+If you plan to keep your Apple Watch for some years, you should probably not get the Apple Watch Series 3, since you would be buying a device that is already four years old, and will likely not fare well in terms of support for future updates and software features.

 For the overwhelming majority of people, the Apple Watch SE will be the best choice.
 You should only get the Apple Watch Series 3 if cost is a pressing priority, or perhaps if it is an introductory Apple Watch for a child or an older person.
 With a mind to the multitude of features that the SE offers over the older Series 3, the additional $80 for the Apple Watch SE is certainly worth it.